 #6 – Carpet Beetles

 Carpet beetles can be a huge problem, as they’ll feed on just about any textile they can find.
-They’re tiny and round, with some species being black while others are more brightly patterned.
+They’re tiny and round, with some species looking like little black poppy seeds while others are more brightly patterned.

 It’s easy to mistake these critters for both fleas and bed bugs because they’ll attack bedsheets or pet beds.
 However, they’re not in the habit of actually getting on people or pets, which is one of the easiest ways to identify they’re not fleas.